 On a clear night, the dark night skies above Cranborne Chase AONB offer you a unique view of galaxies millions of light years away.
-That means that the light you see was created when humans were only just evolving.
+That means that the light you see was created long before humans evolved.
 This guide will help you to organise a fun-filled star party, whether it’s just for your family or for your whole community.

 Even though we can say that we are in one of the darkest places in England, light pollution from surrounding towns can have an impact.
 Locations with a lot of nearby outdoor lighting can also spoil your view of the night sky.
 However, you shouldn’t have to travel far to find a place to hold your party.
 Many people are happy to turn off their lights for a few hours, even the council.
 It is worth asking, as this can lead to a transformed view and it will mean that you are much more likely to see the Milky Way.